Installation Guidelines for Pro-install Partners

 2. Do not mount devices under metal support plates or components that will appreciably degrade GPS/Cell signal strength.

-3. Do not unplug vehicle gateways during setup or firmware updates.
+3. Do not unplug Vehicle Gateways during setup or firmware updates.

-Mounting and securing Dashcams
+Mounting and securing dashcams

 1. Clean and dry the mounting surface with the supplied alcohol wipes before applying the adhesive device mounts.